-Updated 2018!
-Raising Cane’s started in Louisianna, but has since expanded into hundreds of locations across the United States.
 Their menu is small, with their classic Chicken Fingers taking center stage.
-And unfortunately, there are almost no dairy-free options aside from basic beverages.
-Nonetheless, we have included them in our listings due to reader requests.
+And unfortunately, there are very few dairy-free options aside from basic beverages.
+Nonetheless, we have included what you can or might be able to order without dairy below.

 No Dairy (Milk-Based) Ingredients (see disclaimer below)